AnshThukral/ai-safety-dashboard/README.md

 🚨 AI Safety Incident Dashboard 🚨
 Welcome to the AI Safety Incident Dashboard!
-This is a web-based platform designed for managing and tracking AI safety incidents.
+This web-based platform is designed to manage and track AI safety incidents.
 With an intuitive interface, users can efficiently view, filter, and add incidents, while sorting them by severity and date.

 Table of Contents:
 Installation